Roger-Wu/keyboard-pianist/README.md

 * A natural fadeout when releasing keys.
 * pure HTML/CSS/Javascript.

+## Special Thanks
-Samples are provided by the University of Iowa's Electronic Music Studio: http://theremin.music.uiowa.edu/MISpiano.html
+Thanks for the samples provided by the University of Iowa's Electronic Music Studio: http://theremin.music.uiowa.edu/MISpiano.html